 You can download a virtual machine-based instance of LabKey Server for on-site evaluation purposes.
+Note that the virtual machine-based trial server is not supported for production use.

 Set Up the VM Instance